Mpox

 - People with chronic diseases such as renal disease, cancer, chronic lung or liver disease and diabetes.

-Zoonotic disease: The natural reservoir of monkeypox viruses is not identified.
-Hosts include many animals such as rope squirrels, tree squirrels, Gambian rats, striped mice, dormice, prairie dogs and primates.
+Zoonotic disease: The natural reservoir of mpox viruses is not identified.
+Hosts include many animals such as rope squirrels, tree squirrels, Gambian rats, striped mice, dormice, prairie dogs, marmots and groundhogs, chinchillas, hedgehogs, shrews, and primates.

-- Contact transmission: Primarily transmitted to people through direct contact with the blood, body fluids, or cutaneous or mucosal lesions of infected animals (monkey, prairie dogs, rats, squirrels, and others), during bite or scratch.
-Human-to-human transmission is limited but can happen by contact with body fluids, skin lesions or contaminated objects (e.g. bedding) of an infected person.
+- Contact transmission: Primarily transmitted to people through direct contact with the blood, body fluids, or cutaneous or mucosal lesions of infected persons or of infected animals (monkey, prairie dogs, rats, squirrels, and others), through bite or scratch.
+Human-to-human transmission can also occur through contact with the infected person’s skin, mouth or contaminated objects (e.g. bedding) of an infected person.

 - Vehicle-borne transmission: Eating inadequately cooked meat of infected animals is a possible risk factor.